Acid Test Ratio (Quick Ratio) Formula, Example, Definition

 Liquidity is a significant concept in business that refers to how easily assets such as stocks and bonds can be converted into cash.
 Very liquid assets of a business are the assets that can be covered into cash in a short period like days.
 On the other hand, assets such as equipment and properties can not be covered into cash in a short period.
 They are less liquid because it may take months/years to liquidate them.

 According to the above definitions, cash is the most liquid asset for any business.
 The quick ratio (also known as acid test ratio) is a mathematical calculation used to measure liquidity.
 Inputs of the calculation are taken from the balance sheet of the business.

 Acid Test Ratio (Quick Ratio) Formula

-Below formula can also be used to calculate the ratio;
+The below formula can also be used to calculate the ratio;

 The second formula is widely used to calculate the acid test ratio (quick ratio).
-The key difference between the two formulas is that the second one subtracts inventory from the total current assets.
+The difference between the two formulas is that the second one subtracts the inventory from the total current assets.
 The reason for this deduction is that the inventory is not considered to be converted into cash in a short time period.

 Acid Test Ratio Examples

 Let’s analyze the real-life examples given below to calculate the acid test ratio (quick ratio) for each case.